buk7456/FreeTX/doc/faq.md

 ## Frequently asked questions
-### Where do i start?
-Probably with the simulation to test out the features before committing your time and effort building the actual hardware.
-Also please note that this project is not suitable for beginners.

 ### Where are the mechanical CAD files?
 As this is a DIY project, I did not make any detailed mechanical CAD, only a plan layout for the front plate of the transmitter.
 This is because part dimensions for example of the LCD screen differ